Kathryn Troutman: Recognition

 In 2022, Troutman received the National Resume Writers Association's Industry Hero Award for her "significant contributions" to the specialized field of federal resume writing.
 Among the accomplishments NRWA noted for Troutman are designing the modern federal resume format and creating the train-the-trainer program called "Ten Steps to a Federal Job" for federal resume writing.

 In October 2024, Kathryn Troutman's firm, Resume Place, Inc., won a Moxie Award in the Women-Owned Business category.
 Resume Place was one of only 17 DC area businesses and organizations to be so honored that year in the award's various categories.
 Moxie Chair Katie Jordan said, "...this year's winners shined brightest among their competition for demonstrating exemplary innovation, growth and resilience, industry leadership, community service, and local achievements."
 The awards were announced at a live ceremony at The Ritz-Carlton in Tysons Corner on October 24.

+In February 2026, it was announced that Troutman’s Transitioning Your Federal Resume to Private Industry: A Step-by-Step Guide won this year’s Independent Press Award for Reference.
+Calling it an “indispensable resource,” IPA said the book "breaks down the daunting task of converting a...federal resume into a streamlined, impactful two-page private industry document" and lauded its “practical, eight-step methodology.”

+At the same time, IPA announced that Troutman’s Federal Resume Guidebook, 8th Edition, was recognized as a Distinguished Favorite in this year’s Independent Press Awards’ Career category.
+Calling the book an “essential compass for the new federal job market,” IPA commended the author’s approach to “guide candidates through the turbulent transition from verbose, traditional federal resume to the sharp, targeted format” OPM now requires, which is just two pages.

+This year's IPA awards were presented to Troutman and the other recipients on stage at an Awards Dinner and Ceremony in the New York metro area on April 25.

+On May 20, 2026, it was announced that Troutman's book, The Stars Are Lined Up for Military Spouses for Federal Careers, 3rd Edition, secured the top prize, Gold, for Career in the Next Generation Indie Book Awards.
+A judge commented, "The third edition clearly demystifies federal hiring for military spouses, pairing current policy insight with resume samples to show how relocations and volunteer leadership become competitive and empowering federal applications."
+In addition, both the Federal Resume Guidebook, 8th Edition, and Transitioning Your Federal Resume to Private Industry, 1st Edition, were Finalists in Career in this competition.
+The Stars book also achieved Finalist recognition in the Military classification.

+Capping a winning awards season, Troutman's latest edition of her best-selling Federal Resume Guidebook was honored with a Silver Prize for Reference in the IBPA Book Awards on May 18 at a gala ceremony at the Hyatt Regency Portland.